 What happens if I forget to dib a Control Box; do I still get a time? – If you can evidence that you actually visited the summit then we will likely credit you with it.
 For example take a picture (we can use the time on the photo) or remember who was with you.

 What happens if I lose my dibber? – The SI Cards are expensive so unfortunately we will have to charge you £30 for a replacement.

 I may pass some checkpoints twice.
-Do I have to check in with the marshal both times? – Only at Donard Col. AT the other MCPs you only need to check-in once as per the course order.
+Do I have to check in with the marshal both times? – Only at Donard Col. At the other MCPs you only need to check-in once as per the course order.
 However the marshals will be keeping an eye out for you.

 Does your insurance cover me if I hurt myself or lose some equipment? – No. Not unless the loss or injury is due to our negligence.
 Walking in the mountains is a risky activity and you are advised to take out personal accident insurance if you have any concerns about this.

-How does the Entries waiting list work? – If the entries are full you can take a place on the waiting list.
-When someone withdraws we offer that place out to the next person on the entry list via an email.
+How does the Entries waiting list work? – If the 2nd stage entries are full (see above) you can take a place on the waiting list.
+When someone withdraws we will offer that place out to the next person on the entry list via an email.
 If you want to accept the space you must login into SI Entries and complete the entry process within the time stated in the email.
 If you do not respond in time the place will be offered to the next person on the list.